akashagarwal7/tsay/README.md

 `sleep 5; tsay // Switch active window to see the bounce effect`
 `brew install <formula>; tsay`

-`tsay` will play a nice speech text, bounce the terminal icon in dock and display the completion time of the command appended in the window.
+`tsay` will play a nice speech text, bounce the terminal icon in dock and display "tsay | Execution finished at: <time>" in the window.

-It is also possible to pass in a parameter to override the default text to speech.
+It is also possible to pass in parameters to override the default text to speech.
+You can pass any `say` command options and text.

 `tsay "command complete"`
+`tsay -v "Whisper" -r "240" "custom message"`

 ## Upgrading